MiniShark27/Testing-Excercises/README.md

 2. Run `npm install` in the Testing directory

 ### How to run the tests:
+1. Run `npm test` to run all the tests inside the activities
-1. Run `npm test` in the Testing directory
+2. Run `npm run test-answers` to run the tests in the Answers directory